-The whole school has a responsibility for the identification and review of students’ needs in line with the guidance of the SEN Code of Practice 2014.
+The whole school has a responsibility for the identification and review of students’ needs in line with the guidance the SEN Code of Practice 2014.
 Teachers will use the SEN referral form to pass on any students they have identified as requiring more support and intervention.
 The school employs the use of the Graduated Approach to identify and support students and their families.
 Students who are identified as having SEN are recorded on the Whole School SEN Register.
-Education, Health and Care Plans, Special Educational Needs Plans and Additional Educational Needs Plans will be used as appropriate to monitor and review progress for those on the Whole School SEN Register.
+Education, Health and Care Plans and Special Educational Needs Plans will be used as appropriate to monitor and review progress for those on the Whole School SEN Register.

 SEN students at The Halifax Academy are involved in an extended transition period.
-Primary staff make home visits and visits to early years settings, liaising with Portage services to plan for transition.
-The SENCO works closely with feeder primary schools to prepare students and their families for the transition to the secondary phase.
+The SENCO works closely with feeder primary schools to prepare students and their families for the transition to The Halifax Academy.
 A transition plan is formulated for each individual student dependant on their needs.
 We also take our commitment to prepare students for life at Post-16 and beyond seriously and are driven by the ‘Every Child Matters’ agenda.
 Students are encouraged to engage with the local community and the Connexions Advisor to plan for their future.
 All targets and predicted outcomes are based on the five outcomes from the ECM agenda:

 Inclusive Teaching at The Halifax Academy

 The Halifax Academy has developed the curriculum so it enables learners to maximise progress.
-Accelerator groups in Years 7 & 8 use Primary curriculums and resources to ensure all students are provided with the opportunity to improve Literacy, Communication and Numeracy skills.
+Accelerator groups use Primary curriculums and resources to ensure all students are provided with the opportunity to improve Literacy, Communication and Numeracy skills.
 These skills are the basis of all lessons at The Halifax Academy.
 All staff differentiate lessons effectively according to the needs of the students.
-Special Educational Needs and Additional Educational Needs Plans are used to inform planning.
+Special Educational Needs Plans are used to inform planning.
 Students are supported to participate in all aspects of school including extra-curricular activities.
 ICT equipment is used to support students with additional needs.

 The following will be evaluated regularly:

-- Progress against SEN priorities in the School Improvement Plan and Faculty Improvement Plan.
+- Progress against SEN priorities in the School Improvement Plan.

 - Outcomes of provision made through review of students targets and tracking.